 - 1. An Executing Dancer may jump, leap, step or push off a Supporting Dancer if: - a.
 The highest point of the released skill does not elevate the Executing Dancer's hips above head level. - b.
-The Executing Dancer may not pass through the prone or inverted position after the release. - c.
-Toe Pitches are not allowed. - 2.
-The Supporting Dancer(s) may toss an Executing Dancer if: - a.
+The executing dancer's hips may not cross the vertical axis after the release if airborne and/or inverted. - c.
+Toe Pitches are not allowed. - The Supporting Dancer(s) may toss an Executing Dancer if: - a.
 The highest point of the toss does not elevate the Executing Dancer's hips above head level. - b.
 The Executing Dancer is not supine or inverted when released. - c.
-The Executing Dancer does not pass through a prone or inverted position after release. - d.
-Toe Pitches are not allowed.
+The executing dancer's hips may not cross the vertical axis if airborne and/or inverted. - Toe Pitches are not allowed.